JonasHasl/Hobby-Projects/README.md

 -Source code for app Finvest can be explained upon request

--Source code for financial macroeconomic data retrieved from web scraping and FRED API with combined score for the economy and LSTM Neural Network model for predicting future returns can be sent on request.
+-Source code for financial macroeconomic data retrieved from web scraping and FRED API with combined score for the economy and LSTM Neural Network model for predicting future returns can be sent upon request.
 To deploy code it is necessary to retrieve an API key from FRED.